Paper Summary: Chain-of-Thought Prompting Elicits Reasoning in Large Language Models

 • In smaller models, the chains produced were "fluent but illogical", actually making results worse than with normal prompting.

 • CoT helps more, the more complex a task is.
-The performance gains of CoT is larger for tasks that require multi-step reasoning, such as logic and common-sense tasks.
+The performance gains of CoT are larger for tasks that require multi-step reasoning, such as logic and common-sense tasks.

 NOTES